oleander/remap/README.md

 end
 ```

-> The `failure` contains a detailed description of the error including the path to the problematic value.
-> If the input data is incomplete, use `map?` to define an optional rule.
-> It will be ignored whenever the path is missing.
+If the input data is incomplete, use `map?`.
+It defines an optional rule mapping rule and will be ignored when missing.

 ``` ruby
 class Mapper < Remap::Base